 It can sometimes be difficult to spot a fake review when it’s concerning peer-reviewed articles.
 That’s because these need to be reviewed internally for false information.

 The fastest way to find peer-reviewed articles is to browse through online library databases.

 Once the author submits the article to the journal editor, other experts in the field get a copy.
 These other experts who specialize in the same field are peers to the author, so the articles are known as peer-reviewed articles.

 These impartial reviewers evaluate the article to determine if it meets the quality standards.
 Most importantly, the article has to be accurate.
 In some cases, the author gets revisions.
-In other instances in which the article is lacking, they reject the article.
+In other instances where the article is lacking, they reject it.